Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Discussion

 \subsection{Little Red Dots and AGN}

 In above SED fitting, we analyze our LAE sample assuming they are all pure galaxies.
-However, the two ``SB" LAEs, z6lae-091 and z6lae-101, deviate from the reasonable parameter range.
-We thus consider the possible existence of AGN activity which can not be ruled out for \hz\ objects \citep[e.g.,][]{2023arXiv230707535J, 2023arXiv230906932L, 2023arXiv231012330L}.
+However, the best-fit model SEDs can not match the observed for two sources with the smallest galaxy sizes, z6lae-091 and z6lae-101, if we assume they are pure galaxies.
+We thus consider the possible existence of AGN activity which can not be ruled out for \hz\ objects \citep[e.g.,][]{juodzbalis23, 2023arXiv230906932L, 2023arXiv231012330L}.
 Although the typical narrow \lya\ lines in our LAE sample exclude the possibility of bright Type-1 AGNs, the broad-line component of faint AGNs may also be drowned in the noise of (ground-based) Magellan/M2FS spectra unlike much more sensitive JWST/NIRSpec.
+Note that they also have two highest \ewlya\ in our sample, albeit with relative large errors.

 As seen in the images, z6lae-091 and z6lae-101 are both red compact sources featured as ``little red dots" \citep[e.g.,][]{2023arXiv230605448M, 2023arXiv231107483W}.
-Their PSF-like morphology also imply the non-negligible AGN component \citep[e.g.,][]{2023arXiv230514418B}.
-The two LAEs are very red in terms of the F277W$-$F444W color.
-They have F277W$-$F444W $>1.6$, revealing a probability hosting AGN of at least 80\% \citep{2023arXiv230905714G}.
-The AGN fraction of our LAE sample is then $\frac{2}{14}\times80\%\approx0.11$, which is consistent with that faint AGNs occupy ${\sim}10\%$ of galaxy population at $z\sim6$ \citep[e.g.,][]{2023arXiv230311946H, 2023arXiv230801230M}.
+Firstly, their PSF-like morphology imply the non-negligible AGN component \citep[e.g.,][]{2023arXiv230514418B}.
+The two LAEs are also very red in terms of the F277W$-$F444W color.
+They have F277W$-$F444W $\gtrsim1.6$, revealing a probability hosting AGN of at least 80\% \citep{2023arXiv230905714G}.
+The AGN fraction of our LAE sample is then $\frac{2}{14}\times80\%\approx0.11$, which is consistent with that faint AGNs occupy ${\sim}10\%$ of galaxy population at $z\sim6$ \citep[e.g.,][]{harikane23, 2023arXiv230801230M}.

 Although a strong \ha\ line may also boost the F444W band for $z\sim6$ galaxies, it is worthy noting that a bluer F277W$-$F444W color of ${<}1.5$ is shown by a LBG \citep[from][]{ning22} with an extremely high ionizing production efficiency of log$_{10}$ \ksio\ (Hz erg$^{-1}$) $\approx26.5$ which is a rare case in \hz\ galaxies \citep[e.g.,][]{flares13, 2023arXiv230915671R}.
 In addition, the ALMA ALPINE survey has covered z6lae-101 in the band~7 \citep{bethermin20}.
 The non-detections in both \cii\ 158$\mu$m line and far-IR continuum ($3\sigma$ upper limits of 0.190~Jy~km/s and 0.194~mJy, respectively) also disfavor that the dusty star formation results in such red optical continuum.
 So pure galaxies (at $z\sim6$) should hardly produce the very red F277W$-$F444W color.
 The AGN presence in the LAE population waits to be revealed with rest-frame optical spectra or images in other bands (such as MIRI) based on a larger sample.